nus-cs4215/x-slang-t3-ss-zlx/README.md

 # T3 Python

 ## Python 3 implemented in Typescript
 This page outlines our work done so far in implementing the Python 3 programming language in Typescript.
-This documentation covers the key considerations taken when building the Parser using the Antlr tool, some noteworthy features of Python 3 that we have covered in our interpreter, and example use cases.
+This documentation covers the key considerations taken when building the Parser using the Antlr tool, some noteworthy features of Python 3 that we have covered in our interpreter, example use cases and how we have tried to implement our own version of an environment model visualiser for Python.

 Source Code for the X-Frontend: [x-frontend-ts-ss-zlx](https://github.com/nus-cs4215/x-frontend-t3-ss-zlx)